clio-petersdorff/golden-hour/README.md

 * Server-Side Rendering (SSR): It’s faster and more secure, particularly for data-intensive applications.
 * Next.js makes it easy to share UI between multiple pages using layout files.
 For example, you can define a header and footer in a parent component, and it will automatically apply to all child components or pages.

+In terms of libraries I didn't really use any except for Tailwind CSS (and Autoprefixer & PostCSS which are peer dependencies).
+It offers more flexibility than Bootstrap and is quicker and easier than plain CSS.
+Plus, it eliminates the worry of managing multiple stylesheets or dealing with class overrides, making the styling process much more straightforward.

 ## API (s) used
 * [Geolocation API](https://geocode.maps.co) - to get latitude and longitude from the location supplied
 * [Sunset API](https://sunrise-sunset.org/api) - to get the time of the sunset based on the date provided and the coordinates